 Instruction at the 55,000 square foot facility also includes courses for the Institute for Learning in Retirement (ILR), Adult Education, Personal Enrichment, Construction Management and general education credit courses.
 In 2013, courses at the Monroe Center garnered over 1800 enrollments.

-Building Trades labs include welding, plumbing, carpentry and HVAC classrooms designed to give students hands-on opportunities with equipment and situations they will encounter on the job.
+Building Trades labs include welding, plumbing and HVAC classrooms designed to give students hands-on opportunities with equipment and situations they will encounter on the job.

 Health Care classrooms support CNA and phlebotomy training.